laminlabs/lamin-blog/docs/vitessce.md

 Through the integration with LaminDB, the `vitessce` Python module now supports building configurations directly based on LaminDB artifacts, which are tracked, validated, and queryable and let the user focus on the entities they care about -- genes, experiments, cell types, samples, etc. -- rather than storage paths.

 The way this works is by passing `Artifact` objects to `_artifact`-suffixed arguments, for example, for `AnnData`, via the `adata_artifact` argument in Vitessce's `AnnDataWrapper`, or for OME-TIFF via the `img_artifact` argument in `ImageOmeTiffWrapper`.
-Examples are available in the [Lamin Vitessce guide](https://docs.lamin.ai/vitessce).

 ## Supported formats